Anglo Chinese School, Kampar: Origin of Name

 The name of the school (A.C.S.) is actually an abbreviation of the words Anglo-Chinese School.
 It was so named due to the introduction of public English school education managed by the missionary mainly funded by the local Chinese businessmen.
 The present school's site was said to be donated by the then tin miner Eu Tong Sen. Similar institutions were established in Ipoh and other major towns.
 The schools had been from day one open to all Malayan/Malaysian of All Races.
 Many successful scholars and leaders were produced for the country Malaya/Malaysia and Worldwide, getting top honours throughout the world in both institutions of higher learnings, professions, public institutions, civil services and industries.
 Following the independence of the then Malaya from the British in 1957, the education system of the nation was revamped altogether.
 The name ACS was maintained until the 70's.
 It was unnecessary changed to Sekolah Menengah Methodist possibly due to political pressure.

 Japanese Occupation

 During World War II, the school was used as the main office for the local Japanese administration in Kampar.
 Also, the assembly grounds for the ACS Secondary School was used as the execution grounds by the troops.
 Because of this dark period of time, former students of the school have alleged sightings of supernatural beings.
 Common claims include sounds of Japanese troops marching and beheaded souls wandering around.

 Centennial Year

 In 2003, ACS Kampar celebrated its 100 years of excellence in education.
 The celebration was attended by alumni and current students alike.

-Achievements

-The school has repeatedly been touted as one of the best in town.
-Students have frequently outperformed other schools in the district, be it in academics, sports, or extracurricular activities.
-In recent years, the school has been consistently emerged as one of the front-runners for the Majlis Sukan Sekolah-sekolah Perak, which is the state sports council.